 A good chorister envisions and embraces a common goal.
 She leaves her ego at the door.
 She engages her energies and sympathies toward the common good.
 Imagine if all our leaders were willing to lay their egos aside.
 (That alone would address most of these other issues, yes?)

 A good chorister is committed to making the world a better place.
 Though a choral concert may not change the world, it will make it more beautiful.
-This fall, the 170 members, staff, and audience of The Hartford Chorale will dedicate well over 6300 hours to rehearsals, meetings, and performances.
-During those hours, each of us will be committed to peace and beauty.
+Musicians commit countless hours to creating peace and beauty.
 Imagine if all our leaders were truly committed to making the world a better place, for always, and invested their time not in warmongering, but in the creation and sustenance of beauty and betterment.

 Imagine how the world might be if our leaders had the attitudes, and work ethic, of good choristers!
 Could they do it?
 Could they experience — and embrace — the miracle of cooperation and common purpose that we call “making music together?”
 Imagine how it could change the world.
 I know how it has changed me.